-- The blue oval shows me that my ticket will either say STALLS (downstairs) or DRESS CIRCLE (upstairs) so I know what level I am sitting on, and therefore which level I need to go and enter the auditorium from. - The yellow rectangle shows me that my ticket will include a DOOR number.
+- The blue circle shows me that my ticket will either say STALLS (downstairs) or DRESS CIRCLE (upstairs) so I know what level I am sitting on, and therefore which level I need to go and enter the auditorium from. - The yellow rectangle shows me that my ticket will include a DOOR number.
 This is the door that I need to enter from.
-If I can't easily find that door, I can ask a member of staff for assistance. - The red circles show me that my ticket will include a row and seat number, so I can find my seat.

-When I have found my door, a member of staff (wearing a black or red jacket) will scan my ticket.
+If I can't easily find that door, I can ask a member of staff for assistance. - The red circles show me that my ticket will include a row and seat number, so I can find my seat. - When I have found my door, a member of staff (wearing a black or red jacket) will scan my ticket.
 They will check my ticket and may point me in the direction of my row.
-I can then look at the seat numbers to locate my specific seat.

-- If I would like to put a seat cover or clothing on top of the velvet seats, I will do this now. - People may have to pass me to get to their seat.
-I can stand up to make it easier for them to get past. - Now is also a good time to turn my phone off or turn it to Do Not Disturb mode.
-Phone use or filming/photography is not permitted during the show.
-I can use it at interval or after the performance has finished. - If I am running late and the performance has already started, a staff member will greet me.
-They'll wait to show me to my seat when there is a suitable break in the performance.
+I can then look at the seat numbers to locate my specific seat. - If I want to put a seat cover or clothing on top of the velvet seats, I will do this now. - People may have to pass me to get to their seat.
+I can stand up to make it easier for them to get past. - About ten minutes before the show starts I may hear some instrumental noises from the orchestra pit as the musicians warm up.
+These won't be too loud and are very occasional. - Now is also a good time to turn my phone on to silent or Do Not Disturb mode.
+Filming/photography is not permitted during the show.
+I can take photos at interval or after the performance has finished. - If I am running late and the performance has already started, a staff member will greet me and show me to my seat at a suitable time.